 Minute ventilation in cystic fibrosis patients at rest

 Therefore, we can now state that reduced oxygenation of cells caused by chronic hyperventilation plays the crucial role in triggering CFTR mutation gene abnormalities and the development and pathogenesis of cystic fibrosis.

 References: Cystic Fibrosis and Cell Hypoxia.

 You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
 Thanks.